akkadotnet/akka.net/docs/articles/persistence/persistence-testing.md

 The current implementation has one fundamental flaw - actor persist changes in fire-n-forget style, that is no reliable as underlying persistence can fail due to hundreds of reasons.
-We can verify that by writing a test which simulates network failure of underlying persistence store.
+We can verify that by writing a test which simulates network failure of the underlying persistence store.

 ``` csharp
 public class CounterActorTests : PersistenceTestKit